ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-onelogin/sample/example_embeddedflp/README.md

 }
 ```

-> As the devDependencies are not recognized by the UI5 tooling, they need to be listed in the `ui5 > dependencies` array.
-In addition, once using the `ui5 > dependencies` array you need to list all UI5 tooling relevant dependencies.
+> As the devDependencies are not recognized by the UI5 CLI, they need to be listed in the `ui5 > dependencies` array.
+In addition, once using the `ui5 > dependencies` array you need to list all UI5 CLI relevant dependencies.

 2. configure it in `$yourapp/ui5.yaml`: